Saturday July 29, 2017

 SWIM COURSE (.9 miles)

 The swim takes place in Lake Springfield.
-Orange swim caps are mandatory and are found in race packet.
-Swim waves are organized by number on cap.
-Their will be 4 waves each 5 minutes apart.
+Orange swim caps are mandatory and are given at packet pickup.
+Swim waves are organized by age/gender.
+Their will be 4 waves each 4 minutes apart.

 The waves are:

-Clydesdales and Athenas start with their age and gender wave and swim cap color.
+Clydesdales and Athenas start with their age and gender wave.

 Since 3 separate races will be taking place on the swim course you must be aware of all the buoy colors and REMEMBER you only turn at the Large ORANGE Buoys.
 Small Orange buoys will be on the course for sighting.

-You will swim past Yellow buoys heading both out and back.
+You will swim past Yellow buoys as you head both out and back.
 Ignore the Yellow buoys except for sighting and course direction.

 Each swimmer swims .9 miles total on a counter-clockwise linear course keeping the buoys on your left.
 Large Orange buoys mark your turns on the course.